jpverkamp/blog/content/home-automation/2025-02-12-kitchen-calendar-display/index.md

 ## Overview

 And... that's it!
 It was a fun little project and so much better to get working that my previous FireTV + MagicMirror setup.
 We'll have to see what else I can do with it now!

+## And...
+I give up: Plan B

+Man, that was such a cool idea.

+In the end though, the hardware just kept burning through SD cards.
+I could reset them or switch them out and it would work for a while longer, but that's not really something that I want to deal with.
+So instead, I already have a server I'm using.

+1. Hook a wireless HDMI transmitter/receiver to the server + my display.

+    That's really it.

+    But if you want to remote in to manage it, this is what I have set up:

+2. Set up Vino (Gnome VNC server):

+    ```bash
+    # Enable vino
+    gsettings set org.gnome.Vino prompt-enabled true

+    # Disable encryption
+    # Yes, I know
+    gsettings set org.gnome.Vino require-encryption false

+    # Only allow connections over loopback
+    # This makes the above better :)
+    gsettings set org.gnome.Vino network-interface lo
+    ```

+3. Set up an SSH tunnel + the VNC server (to set it up)

+    ```bash
+    # The -L is tunneling, 5900 to 5900 is the VNC port, connecting to localhost
+    # The --display :0 is to connect to the default display
+    # You should only need to change the yourself.local
+    ssh -L 5900:localhost:5900 yourserver.local /usr/lib/vino/vino-server --display :0
+    ```

+4. Profit?
+(Not likely)

+Such is life.